dotnet/csharplang/proposals/patterns.md

 #### Constant Pattern

 A constant pattern tests the value of an expression against a constant value.
 The constant may be any constant expression, such as a literal, the name of a declared `const` variable, or an enumeration constant, or a `typeof` expression.
-The constant is implicitly converted to the type of the matched expression.
+The expression is implicitly converted to the type of the matched expression.
 If no suitable implicit conversion exists, or the result is not a constant, the pattern-matching operation is an error.
 Otherwise the pattern *c* is considered matching the expression *e* if `object.Equals(c, e)` would return `true`.

 ```antlr
 constant_pattern